GLYCAM-Web/website/Examples/JsonApi/README.md

 ## Walkthrough
 ### Default Structure
 *Key concept:* Default structure is a value we use to ensure we always show the same file when no specific conformer is needed.
-If you are unconcerned with which conformation you want, ANY conformerID found in a response is good.
-As long as you consistently use the same conformerID for a given structure, GEMS consistently returns the same structure.
+If don't require a specific conformer, you can simply be concerned with finding the pUUID in a Build3DStructure response.

 1. Create a folder to work in somewhere.
 We will use this, for example: